 - Maggie Molloy, Second Inversion

 She has been nominated for the Seattle Gypsy Rose Lee award in composition and the Seattle Gregory award in composition for the play Sheathed by Maggie Lee.
 She also wrote and performed the score for the play We Go Mad by Amy Escobar.
-This summer, she would have premiered a new score for the play Night Parade by Kendall Uyeji, which was postponed due to COVID-19.
+In 2020 she wrote and performed the theme song for Book-It Repertory Theatre's 2020-2021 season podcast.

-Leanna has been invited to perform as soloist and with chamber ensembles in a wide variety of conferences and festivals including: 2020 Mid-Atlantic Flute Festival, NW New Works Festival 2019 at On The Boards, the 1st and 2nd Canadian Flute Convention, Omaha Under the Radar in 2014 and 2019, 2015 Oscillations Concert Series, Oh My Ears!
+Leanna has been invited to perform as soloist and with chamber ensembles in a wide variety of conferences and festivals including: The featured artist for the 2021 Live Music Project Gala Concert, 2021 TELEPHONE Art experiment, panelist for the 2020 Mixed-Race Conference, 2020 Earshot Jazz Festival, 2020 Mid-Atlantic Flute Festival, NW New Works Festival 2019 at On The Boards, the 1st and 2nd Canadian Flute Convention, Omaha Under the Radar in 2014 and 2019, 2015 Oscillations Concert Series, Oh My Ears!
 Festival in 2016 and 2018, Electronic Music Midwest 2017, 2017 and 2018 National Flute Association Convention, the 2018 World Flute Festival in Mendoza, Argentina, and NUMUS Northwest 2018.
 In addition to her performance experience, she has presented her research at universities throughout the country and abroad.
 She also completed a residency at Avaloch Farm Music Institute in 2017.

 Leanna is currently a co-director of the chamber music ensemble Kin of the Moon, with violist/improviser Heather Bentley and composer/vocalist Kaley Lane Eaton.
 Kin of the Moon is an improvisation-centric, technology-friendly chamber music series incubated in Seattle's rich musical scene.
 The series explores sonic rituals, promotes cross-pollination of genres, emphasizes the communicative power of specific performance locales, and celebrates the creativity that multiplies itself through the collaboration of performers and composers.